devinsight-ops/devinsight.semaphore/README.md

-# devinsight.semaphore
+# Ansible Collection: `devinsight.semaphore`

-Ansible Semaphore collection for management of Semaphore with Ansible plays
+Ansible Semaphore module for management of Semaphore with Ansible plays.